Last Updated on October 3, 2022 by Andrew Pirie

 **Stay Posted; this section will be updated********

-National Finals opening pushed back due to ‘Ompong.’
+National Finals opening was pushed back due to ‘Ompong.’

 The Philippine Sports Commission announced that it would push back the National Championship opening in Baguio and Benguet due to the threat of super typhoon Ompong in Northern Luzon.